Subset currents on surfaces: Volume functionals on Kleinian groups

 \begin{corollary} Let $\gG$ be a torsion-free convex-cocompact Fuchsian group.
 Then there exists a unique continuous $\RRR$-linear functional

 such that for every non-trivial quasi-convex subgroup $H$ of $\gG$ we have

 \end{corollary}

-Note that a torsion-free convex-cocompact Fuchsian group is isomorphic to a surface group or a free group of finite rank since $C_\gG$ is a compact hyperbolic surface possibly with boundary or a closed geodesic.
+Note that a torsion-free convex-cocompact Fuchsian group is isomorphic to a surface group or a free group of finite rank since $C_\gG$ is a compact hyperbolic surface possibly with boundary or a closed geodesic, and that a subgroup $H$ of a surface group or a free group of finite rank is quasi-convex if and only if $H$ is finitely generated.
 The uniqueness of the functional $\chi$ is a result of the denseness property of rational subset currents for $\gG$ (see Theorem \ref{thm:subset currents on hyperbolic surface has denseness property}).
 We also remark that in the above corollary our claim is independent of the action of $\gG$ on $\HH$.

 For a non-trivial free group $F$ of finite rank the \ti{reduced rank} $\rk (F)$ of $F$ is defined to be $-\chi (F)$, which coincides with $\mathrm{rank}(F)-1$.
 We define the reduced rank of the trivial group to be $0$.
 In the same way, for a surface group $\gG$ we define the reduced rank $\rk (\gG)$ of $\gG$ to be $-\chi (\gG)$.
 Then we have the following corollary.
 Note that in the case that $\gG$ is a free group of finite rank the following corollary was proved in \cite[Theorem 8.1]{KN13}.